firozkhan18/Java-Evaluations/java-basic-exercises.md

 x-windows-949
 x-windows-950
 x-windows-iso2022jp
-Click me to see the solution

-41. Write a Java program to print the ASCII value of a given character.
+### 41. Write a Java program to print the ASCII value of a given character.
 Expected Output

 The ASCII value of Z is :90
-Click me to see the solution

-42. Write a Java program to input and display your password.
+### 42. Write a Java program to input and display your password.
 Expected Output

 Input your Password:
 Your password was: abc@123
-Click me to see the solution

-43. Write a Java program to print the following string in a specific format (see output).
+### 43. Write a Java program to print the following string in a specific format (see output).
 Sample Output

 Twinkle, twinkle, little star,